Deborahhasanago/SE_Project_Phase1_Team10/README.md

 - Description of the user interfaces:

 1. Patient interface:
-- Dashboard: When patients log in, they are welcomed with a personalized dashboard that displays future appointments, and rapid access to medical records.
-- Appointment Booking: An easy calendar display allows patients to effortlessly plan, reschedule, and cancel appointments.
-They can also see available time slots.
+- Appointment Booking: An easy form display allows patients to effortlessly plan.

 2. Clinician Interaction:
 - Dashboard: Clinicians have a full dashboard that shows patient appointments and their